 Bees and Trees that Please in New Mexico

-August 31, 2022Bigtooth Maple
+August 31, 2022

-September 19, 2022Scientific name: Celtis laevigata var. reticulata
+September 19, 2022Scientific name: Celtis reticulata

-Alternate Names: Western Hackberry, Sugarberry, Paloblanco
+Alternate Names: Canyon Hackberry, Western Hackberry, Paloblanco

 Flowers: Inconspicuous, small, greenish flowers appear in March and April.
+Valuable for pollinators.

 Size: 30 to 60 feet in height; 30 to 50 feet in width